Coronavirus case increase of 2,678 lowest since June 15; deaths rise by 87

 Florida's cases have been below 10,000 for three weeks when they climbed by 12,200 on Saturday, July 26.

-Last Monday's rise was 4,155, which previously was the lowest since June.
+Last Monday's increase was 4,155, which previously was the lowest since June.

 Cases in Florida had stayed below 2,000 until June 13 with 2,581 and they often were under 1,000 with the last one of three digits 966 on June 8.